 Rod exploitation rates derive from observed exploitation rate values from fish counters or traps on Irish rivers and are supported by information from the scientific literature and the National Coded-wire Tagging and Tag Recovery Programme.
 Exploitation by angling on grilse stocks varies but is generally between 10% and 30% of the total river stock available (Milner et al., 2001).
 These authors quote mean values of 19% for UK rivers, while values for specific Irish grilse (1SW salmon) fisheries have been estimated for the River Erriff at 19% between 1986 and 2000 (Gargan et al., 2001), and 15% for the Burrishoole between 1970 and 2000 (Whelan et al., 2001).
-Estimates of angling exploitation on multi-sea-winter stocks are generally higher than those reported for grilse (Solomon and Potter 1992) and this has also been observed from Irish fish counter data.
+Estimates of angling exploitation on multi-sea-winter stocks are generally higher than those reported for grilse (Solomon and Potter 1992) and this has also been observed from Irish rivers with associated fish counter data (Millane et al., 2017).
 In 2008, the SSCS evaluated all existing information on individual rod fisheries made available by IFI, including field observations of fisheries which have known high or low intensity, to derive more precise estimates of the likely rod exploitation rate on a river by river basis.
-An extensive review of salmon exploitation rates in Irish rivers (Millane et al., 2017) using rod catch and fish counter data was published in 2017 but has not yet been incorporated into estimates of adult salmon return.
+An extensive review of salmon exploitation rates in Irish rivers (Millane et al., 2017) using rod catch and fish counter data was published in 2017 but has not yet been incorporated into estimates of adult salmon returns and further work in this regard is required.

-Provided the catch in a river is known, the total stock can be estimated by extrapolation using an appropriate exploitation rate in the fishery e.g.:
+Provided the catch in a river is known, in simple terms, the total stock can be estimated by extrapolation using an appropriate exploitation rate in the fishery e.g.: